2020's Dirty Dozen & Clean 15 Lists Are Out — Here's What You Should Know

 - Honeydew melon

-Avocados, like last year, came in as the "cleanest," followed closely by sweet corn.
+Like last year, avocados came in as the "cleanest," followed closely by sweet corn.
 Each had less than 2% of samples showing any pesticide residue.
 The rest of the list still had comfortingly low levels, though.
 According to the report, "Almost 70% of Clean 15 fruit and vegetable samples had no pesticide residues."

 What's so bad about pesticides?